 For more information see here:

-17. WHAT ACTIONS CAN BUSINESSES AND INDUSTRY TAKE TO REDUCE AIR POLLUTION?
+20. WHAT ACTIONS CAN BUSINESSES TAKE TO REDUCE AIR POLLUTION?

 Businesses and industry have a key role to play in reducing air pollution, since many of their activities produce different types of air pollutants.
 The private sector can contribute to air pollution reduction through its various operations and supply chains across different sectors.
 Pollution sources from the private sector range from burning fuels, to distribution and delivery vehicles.
 Since air pollution also contributes to climate change, companies that pledge to reduce their air pollution emissions can simultaneously reduce their carbon footprint.
 This double win reducing air pollution and their carbon footprint can and has been the driver of innovative solutions from the sector.
 In the past, these solutions have mostly been technological (e.g. switching from one technology to another), but some parts of the private sector may need to move beyond those technological solutions.
 There are several actions the private sector can take to reduce air pollution: